pigivc/SPA_Angular_Aspnet_Core/README.md

+## I know there are lots of samples for SPA. but here I tried to keep things easy and more readable ##

-"# SPA_Angular_Asp.net_Core"
+1. "# SPA_Angular_Asp.net_Core"
-Modify appsettings.json "Conn1" connectionstring to your database connectionstring.
+2. Modify appsettings.json "Conn1" connectionstring to your database connectionstring.
-Rebuild the project
+3. Rebuild the project
-Open command prompt
+4. Open command prompt
-Change path to <Project Directory>\SPA-AngularJS-MVC-Core\SPA-AngularJS-MVC-Core Run below Update database command to create required database in your sql server : dotnet ef database update
+5. Change path to <Project Directory>\SPA-AngularJS-MVC-Core\SPA-AngularJS-MVC-Core
+6. Run below Update database command to create required database in your sql server :
+7. dotnet ef database update
-Build and run the project.
+8. Build and run the project.

+- ##Features##
+1. MultiLayer Asp.net core MVC 2.0 Application
+2. CRUD using AngularJS
+3. Using Inheritance in angularjs controllers

+- ####Furthur instraction comming soon####